JulianskyCode/ZendAPI/README.md

 This tool is a Python script that delivers a list of tickets from Zendesk that provide valuable feedback, reducing effort of evaluating tickets individually by almost 10x.

-**how to use guide**
+**How to use guide**

 This tool is a Python script that delivers a list of tickets from Zendesk that provide valuable feedback, reducing effort of evaluating tickets individually by almost 10x.The Python Script heavy relies on a NLP (Natural Language Processing) library.

 **P1.
 Installation**

-1. Set yourself up with a Jupyter Notebook:Local: : Make sure you install Python 3https://jupyter.org/installNote
+1. Set yourself up with a Jupyter Notebook:Local: : Make sure you install Python 3: https://jupyter.org/installNote
 2. Once you’ve followed the install instructions, after you typed in jupyter notebook in the Terminal, a new tab should be opening in your default browser that points out to a Jupyter notebook on localhost.
 3. Here you should select:
 File New Notebook Python 3;